bitblocksplicer/bundler/README.md

 ```
 —
 ### With Custom Settings
-You can determine how many codes from which category each package will contain.
-If you don't want to contain sunglasses category, one each of the red gloves, two each of the green pants and four each of the black shoes, the bundled output file would be:
+You can determine how many codes from each category each package will contain.
+If you don't want to include the sunglasses category, but do want one each of the red gloves, two each of the green pants, and four each of the black shoes, the bundled output file would be:
 ```markdown
 --
 Red Gloves: A98FE24N-ZRFZVB65-XPKUJB74-4LWC4HJH-RTVCDAWB